 Taking on this role may mean that some of your other projects and responsibilities will either need to be handed off to other staff, deprioritized, or integrated into your digital equity work more deeply.
-How can you make the case to your supervisor that participating in the Fellowship is a worthwhile endeavor?
+How can you make a case to your supervisor that participating in the fellowship is a worthwhile endeavor?

 - Is your supervisor already engaged in digital inclusion work and conversations?
 If not, you may need to talk about some of the reasons why digital literacy and internet access are relevant to your work.
 How can you illustrate the critical need for digital inclusion work in your community?

 - Share your vision for a digitally empowered constituency.
 How will gaining new skills, devices, or access transform your community?
 How will it help your organization better meet its mission?
-Being a Fellow can help bring this vision into reality.
-For examples of previous Fellow projects and what they have accomplished, you can take a look at our Cohort 2 fact sheets.
+Being a fellow can help bring this vision into reality.
+For examples of previous fellow projects and what they have accomplished, you can review our fact sheets of earlier cohorts.

-- Highlight the value of the Fellowship.
-Sponsors are paying $20,000 per Fellowship—this covers travel to a three-day in-person training, a project grant of up to $1,000, a year of monthly professional development opportunities, extensive support from NTEN staff, as well as opportunities to speak, be published, and gain recognition as a leader in digital inclusion.
+- Highlight the value of the fellowship.
+Sponsors are investing $20,000 per fellowship.
+This covers travel to in-person training, a project grant of up to $1,000 (for fellows in Cleveland and Oregon) or $5,000 (for fellows in all other cities, sponsored by Google Fiber), a year of monthly professional development opportunities, extensive support from NTEN staff, the chance to earn the Digital Equity Professional Certificate, as well as opportunities to speak, be published, and gain recognition as a leader in digital inclusion.

 Here is a sample letter that you can adapt to make the case to your supervisor.

 There is a sponsored opening currently available in NTEN’s Digital Inclusion Fellowship.
-Applications are open until December 20, and I would like to apply for this program.
+Applications are open until May 31, and I would like to apply for the program.

-The costs of the Fellowship are completely covered by sponsors, so there are no additional costs for us.
+The costs of the fellowship are entirely covered by sponsors, so there are no additional costs for us.
 I estimate that I will need to spend [number] hours per week on this program.
-[Insert details of how you think your existing work will be affected and what suggestions you have to offset that or shift responsibilities]
+[Insert details of how you think your existing work will be affected and what suggestions you have to offset that or shift responsibilities.]

 Thanks in advance for considering my request.
-I’d love to chat more about this opportunity and answer any questions you might have.
+I’d love to chat more about this opportunity and answer any questions you may have.